For all students.

 From 9am to 12.15pm Monday to Friday.
 15 hours per week*.

-Students can start on any Monday for General English and IELTS classes.
+Students can start on any Monday for General English, Business English and IELTS classes.
 We usually offer 7 General English levels: Beginner, Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate, Advanced and Proficiency.
 Students are tested and placed carefully into their correct level on their first day at school.
 Students move up when they have passed the required skills tests.
 These tests are given on the first and third Wednesday of each month in two of the four skills: reading/speaking and writing/listening.
 In addition, teachers give regular grammar and vocabulary assessments.
 At each level we teach essential grammar, vocabulary, functions and we improve students' writing and reading skills.
 Students also receive a lot of listening and speaking practice and teachers encourage students to practise their speaking, give opinions and ask questions.
 1 week is our minimum course length.

 General English classes have a maximum of 16 students per class.